Salmon Patty Recipe

 This is the ultimate pantry recipe.
 I like to keep everything on hand so can make salmon patties whenever 5pm rolls 'round, and I have no idea what to cook (happens to me too!).
 Here's what you'll need:

-• Dried or fresh dill: Dill and salmon are a match made in heaven!
-Dried works just as well a fresh here.
+• Fresh or dried dill: Dill and salmon are a match made in heaven.
+Either works here.

 Watch The Video